DevStrefa/esemeser/README.md

 to Your composer.json file

-You can also download zip file and include all necessery files by yourself
+You can also download zip file and include all necessary files by yourself

 ### How to use